crawl/crawl/crawl-ref/docs/crawl_manual.rst

 magical energy (Magic) in the same way that Fighting affects your hit points: every time you increase the Spellcasting skill you gain some magic points, and you gain a spell level every time you reach a skill level divisible by 0.5.
+This skill greatly influences the amount by which casting causes hunger.
 Spellcasting also helps with the power and success rate of your spells, but to a lesser extent than the more specialised magical skills.